Gold prices today at Rs 53,350 per 10 gm, silver trends at Rs 60,700 a kg

 Gold jewellery prices vary across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making charges.

-Gold prices rallied Rs 663 to Rs 51,367 per 10 gram in the national capital on Tuesday, in line with the rise in international prices and rupee depreciation, according to HDFC Securities.
+Gold prices fell by Rs 389 to Rs 51,192 per 10 gram in the national capital on Monday, in line with a weak global trend, according to HDFC Securities.

+In the previous trade, the yellow metal had closed at Rs 51,581 per 10 gram.

 Dear Reader,